iamAkolab/Udacity_JavaDev_Nanodegree/part2_spring_boot_basic/lesson4/mvc_you.md

 The figure above shows the Spring MVC's architecture.
 The browser represents the view, and requests from the browser are user actions.
 When Spring MVC processes a request, it creates a Model object that represents the dynamic data associated with the view and passes it to a controller method that matches the request.
 The controller updates the model and chooses a template to render in response.
 Spring MVC passes the template and the updated model to Thymeleaf, which generates an updated view, which Spring sends in response to the browser.

-# Key Terms
-* MVC: MVC is an acronym that stands for Model-View-Controller, and it's a common software pattern for user interface design
-* Model: in MVC, the Model is responsible for maintaining the state of an application,
-* View: in MVC, the View is responsible for displaying the UI to the user,
-* Controller: in MVC, the Controller is responsible for processing user actions (sent from the View) to update the Model, and for forwarding those updates back to the View
-* Template: In software development, templates are used in many different contexts - in general, they are a way to define some often-repeated or reused text or code in a specific format, like HTML, along with code hooks that indicate portions of the template that should be replaced dynamically when the template is rendered.
-In our context, we mostly use Thymeleaf's HTML templates, which mostly look like plain HTML with a few extra Thymeleaf-specific attributes.
-These attributes are our code hooks, and allow us to define what data Thymeleaf uses when generating the final HTML from our template.